pennatil/Analysis-Notes/README.md

 Analysis I/II Notes
 ===================
 This repo contains all the handwritten notes from Professor Imamoglu's Analysis I/II class for CS at ETHZ.
+Although this page should clarify most of your doubts, you can <a href="mailto:pennatil@student.ethz.ch">email me</a> and I will try to help you.
+Please avoid questions regarding LaTex (installation, usage, can't compile) as the sections below are pretty self explanatory.

+If you wish to help, there are a few things left to complete.
+Also, take a look at the [Contributing](#Contributing) section below.

+TODO:
+* Spell check chapters that are done
+* Finish chapters 3 through 5
+* Continue new chapters as new material comes in
+* Type up the Tipps from both semester (find source material)
+* Be done by the end of the current Semester

 <a name="Getting the material"></a>
 Getting the material